spacebarchat/docs/docs/contributing/reverse-engineering/voice/webrtc.md

 ## Other Voice Gateway events

 The remaining Voice Gateway events will be exactly the same for WebRTC clients and UDP clients, so you can just reference the [Discord developer docs](https://docs.discord.com/developers/topics/voice-connections).
-These include Speakinging events, Heartbeating, Buffered Resume, and the E2EE DAVE protocol-related message events.
+These include Speaking events, Heartbeating, Buffered Resume, and the E2EE DAVE protocol-related message events.